Physicist91/systems-identification/capstone_report.md

 **Before submitting, ask yourself. . .**

-- Is each section (particularly **Analysis** and **Methodology**) written in a clear, concise and specific fashion?
-Are there any ambiguous terms or phrases that need clarification?
 - Would the intended audience of your project be able to understand your analysis, methods, and results?
 - Have you properly proof-read your project report to assure there are minimal grammatical and spelling mistakes?
 - Are all the resources used for this project correctly cited and referenced?